Care Volunteer Projects in Cambodia

 You can read more detailed information about the aims of the project in our Cambodia Care Management Plan.

-A smaller number of volunteers in Phnom Penh work with children and adults in care homes run by the charity of Mother Teresa.
-These homes provide shelter, medical treatment and care for sick and disabled adults and children, and abandoned children.
-The work at these homes can be demanding and is ideal for people with some experience of working with disabled children or in a medical capacity.
+A smaller number of volunteers in Phnom Penh work with children and adults in care centres run by the charity of Mother Teresa.
+These centres provide shelter, medical treatment and care for sick and disabled adults and children, and abandoned children.
+The work at these centres can be demanding and is ideal for people with some experience of working with disabled children or in a medical capacity.

 Volunteers are needed to help at these centres on a basic level; for example you may be feeding the children or teaching them personal hygiene.
 On a social level interaction, friendship and support are some of the key things you can offer when on this placement.
 Whether you are helping children with educational activities or teaching them a new game, the time and attention you give to them is invaluable.